 10. Visit your local library for books rather than buy them.
 Or if you have to own books then visit online discount bookstores like Amazon's used book section, ThriftBooks for under $4.00 each, and Alibris where many are .99.
 Worth looking for older books you want or if you are a collector of a specific author.
 Personally, I have to own my books but just recently pared down a library of over 1000 trying to reform.
 But I love 'em.
 Books are my weakness and the stable center of my life.

 11 If you're just looking in general for books, you can't beat your local GoodWill for shelves of a variety, both hardback and paperback.
 I especially like paperbacks for .25 rather than the retail prices now of $8.00 up to $12.99 for a book read in a day.
 My book budget goes into hardbacks to keep.

 12. Watch your online purchases so no scam monthly subscription is "auto-renewed" on your credit card.
 The explanation of your one-time purchase authorizing them to charge your card every month is usually at the bottom of the page in tiny print.
 Unless shown clearly close to the check-out information, these sites are scamming you.
-If you get caught with a monthly charge for something like "product monitoring," then call your credit card company and they will be happy to change your account number and issue you a new card.
+If you get caught with a monthly charge for something like "product monitoring," then call your credit card company and they will be happy to change your account number eliminating this scam's connection and issue you a new card.
 They have heard all of this before.